pcafstockf/dyflex-config/README.md

 Understanding how lodash.merge actually works is important, so please read [its documentation](https://lodash.com/docs/#merge).
 Once you understand it,
 you will see a problem that this library uses  [lodash.mergeWith](https://lodash.com/docs/#mergeWith) to address...
-* How do I merge two arrays (instead of having the left array replaced by the right).
+* How do I merge **or** union two arrays (instead of having the right array simply replace the left).
 * How do I replace an object (as opposed to merging it)?

-To address the first, we use lodash.union to 'merge' arrays which is (IMO) the intuitive behavior.
+By default, we use lodash.union to 'merge' arrays which is (IMO) the intuitive behavior.
-If you really did want to replace the left arry with the right, you can us the 'not' feature described next.
+If you really did want to replace the left array with the right, you can us the 'not' feature described next.
 To address the second, we implement a "not" ability (aka `!`, aka _bang_, aka _replacement_).
 This feature allows you to **overwrite** a node in the hierarchy instead of merging.
+Finally, if you want the standard lodash merge behavior for arrays (instead of our default union behavior), you can prefix the key with `%`.
 ```json5
 // Merging in this json5 override will "merge" the values into configuration,
 // but completely replace anything at or below 'http.authn' (if it existed).